FasterXML/jackson-dataformats-binary/avro/README.md

 #### Precision

-Avro supports milliseconds and microseconds previsions for date and time related logicalType(s).
-Only the milliseconds precision is supported.
+Avro supports milliseconds and microseconds precision for date and time related LogicalTypes, but this module only supports millisecond precision.

 ## Generating Avro Schema from POJO definition